2 adults, 3 minors arrested after a missing person was found dead near Galivants Ferry

-Five people, including three juveniles, are in custody after a person who was reported missing on Jan.
+Five people, including three juveniles, are in custody after a 29-year-old North Carolina man who was reported missing on Jan.
 10 was found dead near Galivants Ferry.

-The name of the victim has not been released as of Thursday.
+Corey Adam Soles of Chadbourn was discovered Monday near 3779 Green Sea Rd. in Galivants Ferry, according to Horry County Chief Deputy Coroner Tamara Willard, who did not give a cause of death but said Horry County police are investigating the death as a homicide.
+She said more information would be released later.

 Samantha Watts, 40, of Green Sea, was arrested Monday and faces five drug-related charges, one obstruction of justice charge and accessory after the fact to a felony.
 She is still incarcerated at J. Reuben Long Detention Center and has a $10,000 bond for the obstruction of justice charge and five $15,000 bonds for the drug-related charges.
 Bond has not been set for her accessory charge.